What is Title IX?

 Title IX Complaints

-GRCC resources for those experiencing sex or gender-based discrimination can be found on the Student Affairs' Sexual Misconduct page.
+GRCC resources for those experiencing sex or gender-based discrimination can be found on the Sexual Misconduct page.
 If an individual is experiencing discrimination or harassment but the Title IX policy does not apply, GRCC has additional policies to address other concerns, including the Sexual Misconduct Policy and the Student Code of Conduct.